 But some say that anyone entering the swamp should beware a more supernatural threat—the curse of local voodoo queen Julia Brown.
-Brown, sometimes also called Julie White or Julia Black, is described in local legend as a voodoo priestess who lived at the edge of the swamp and served the town of Frenier.
+Brown, sometimes also called Julie White or Julia Black, is described in local legend as a voodoo priestess who lived at the edge of the swamp and worked with residents of the town of Frenier.
 She was known for her charms and her curses, as well as for singing eerie songs with her guitar on her porch.
 One of the most memorable (and disturbing) went: "One day I’m going to die and take the whole town with me."

 Back when Brown was alive at the turn of the 20th century, the towns of Ruddock, Frenier, and Napton were prosperous settlements clustered on the edge of Lake Pontchartrain, sustained by logging the centuries-old cypress trees and farming cabbages in the thick black soil.
 The railroad was the towns' lifeline, bringing groceries from New Orleans and hauling away the logs and cabbages as far as Chicago.
 They had no roads, no doctors, and no electricity, but had managed to carve out cohesive and self-reliant communities.